lineklemensen/PRJ3/docs/report/05 - Technical analysis/02 - Risk analysis.md

 **Mitigation Strategy:** Deadlines and questions should be communicated to relevant external helpers in a timely manner, in order to avoid any conflicts, resulting in a critical impact on the project.
 In order to avoid the timeline to be critically affected, work on the project can be done in parallel where possible.
 This is best accomplished by clearly separating the product into modules, and by continuously working on the report, as well as supportive and administrative tasks.
 This way, less time is wasted when the team is awaiting answers.
 **Contingency Plan:** If the timeline is affected, the team needs to reprioritize the remaining tasks in the project.
 The project is iterative, so the team can help the issue by making a prototype meeting the basic requirements, and then improve on the existing prototype.

-\refstepcounter{risk}\label{risk:scrum-experience}
-**Risk ID:**  \therisk\
-**Description:** SCRUM experience.
-The experience with using SCRUM as a model for project management is limited amongst the team.
-**Probability:** 2
-It is very likely that unnecessary time are being spent on learning the SCRUM model, and the process of sprints.
-However, the process will be repeated several times during the project.
-Therefore, the team will likely build routines, which can gradually decrease the time spent on project management.
-**Consequence:** 3
-Planning of sprints and task delegation can take up more time than necessary, since members of the team lack experience with the model.
-**Risk Score:** 6

-\refstepcounter{risk}\label{risk:time-management}
-**Risk ID:** \therisk\
-**Description:** Time management.
-As mentioned in other risk items, the team will encounter several unfamiliar challenges during the project.
-**Probability:**  4
-There is a high probability of encountering new or unexpected tasks and challenges during the project, which can take up a lot of time.
-Time that could have been spent on development.
-**Consequence:**  4
-If the team is unable to effectively manage the available time, it will impact the project, and can affect the quality of the final product, as well as impair the teams ability to meet important deadlines.
-**Risk Score:** 16
-**Mitigation Strategy:** The team has a shared calendar for the project, as well as a clear timeline.
-The timeline is related to the issues on the project, and is found on the GitHub project board.
-The timeline and current state of the project is therefore clearly visible to all team members.
-The scrum master is responsible for maintaining the timeline, and allocating time accordingly, as well as delegate tasks to team members with relevant knowledge.

 \refstepcounter{risk}\label{risk:external-conflicts}
 **Risk ID:** \therisk\